AgentMail vs Mails.ai — comparing programmatic agent inboxes

 If AgentMail already has 500+ customers and funding, why pick the smaller player?

-Is the behavioral pool routing actually different from how Postmark or AWS SES separate accounts?
+How is your deliverability protection different from how Postmark or AWS SES separate accounts?

 What if I am already on AgentMail — is migration painful?